Fantasy football 2018: The do-not-draft list

-It’s that time of year again, when I take a look at average draft position and react with horror at some players who really should not be going where they’re going.
+It’s that time of year again when I take a look at average draft position and react with horror at some players who really should not be going where they’re going.
 That’s the essence of the “do-not-draft” concept — every player makes for a reasonable choice at some point in drafts, but certain guys are best avoided at their current prices.

 As always, The Post defaults to PPR scoring, which informs some of these calls, and we will get our ADP information from Fantasy Pros, which aggregates results from several prominent websites.